 Length: 134 - 137 cms

 Note: Due to the handmade nature of these robes, there may be a very minimal difference in measurements per piece.

-Tulasii works with Saheli Women, an ethical fashion social enterprise run by the incredible grassroots nonprofit IPHD in the village of Bhikamkor, rural Rajasthan, India, for all of our block print and linen loungewear.
-Saheli Women employs over 24 rural women, providing them with fair wages, health insurance coverage and a safe work environment free from gender, religious and caste discrimination.
+Tulasii works with Saheli Women, an ethical fashion social enterprise run by the incredible grassroots nonprofit IPHD in the village of Bhikamkor, rural Rajasthan, India, employing over 24 rural women, providing them with fair wages, health insurance coverage, and a safe work environment free from gender, religious, and caste discrimination.
 Every piece sold from this collection is ethically made, and helping to change lives.
-You can read the story of the woman who made each piece on the Saheli Women tags that come with your robe and gain an insight into their lives and their work on the Tulasii journal HERE
+You can read their story on the Tulasii journal HERE